 If students are absent from the campus for seven or more consecutive days because of illness confirmed by a physician or other extenuating circumstances, Burman University may grant a refund of cafeteria charges only for the period of absence.
-Students must apply to the Student Services Office within 30 days following such an absence and have their application verified by the dormitory dean.
+Students must apply to Student Services within 30 days following such an absence and have their application verified by the dormitory dean.
 Refunds are not permitted for vacations or weekend leaves.